 Connectors are objects used to create link between two points, nodes or ports to represent the relationships between them.

-Connector can be created by defining the source and target point of the connector.
+Connector can be created by defining the source and target points of the connector.
 The path to be drawn can be defined with a collection of segments.
-To explore the properties of a Connector

-properties of connector allow you to define the end points of a connector.
+The SourcePoint and TargetPoint properties of connector allow you to define the endpoints of a connector.

-The following code example illustrates how to add a connector through connector collection,
+The following code example illustrates how to add a connector through the connector collection,

 @code